sachinschitre/AgentShield/README.md

 A comprehensive developer tool for detecting and testing loopholes in agentic AI applications.
 AgentShield provides a web-based UI for creating, managing, and executing security tests against AI systems.

+NOTE-Cloning and reuse are allowed only by approved contributors under CLA.
 ## 🚀 Features

 - **Dynamic Test Case Creation**: Define and customize tests for user input validation, API endpoint fuzzing, and agentic workflow analysis